SAP-samples/tier2-rfc-proxy/README.md

   - [SAP Note 3457580 - SAP ACO - Duplicate Types for Table Parameters](https://me.sap.com/notes/3457580)

+## Future Outlook
+In future the idea is to provide such a generator as well in the ABAP development tools for Eclipse.
+This will be possible with the next S/4HANA release and the ADT generator framework.

 ## How to section

 The tool can be used in short as follows: